DXLX: 1995-2014: Campus Radio 100.7

-2014-present: Barangay 100.7
+2014-present: Barangay

 On February 17, 2014, as part of RGMA's brand unification, the station rebranded as Barangay 100.7, adopting the slogan “Isang Bansa, Isang Barangay.”
-Following the launch, it began simulcasting several programs from its Manila flagship.
-In 2020, the station revived the “Forever” slogan while retaining the older “Nindota Ah!” for local use.
+Following the launch, it began simulcasting several programs from its flagship station in Metro Manila.
+In 2020, Barangay FM revived the “Forever” slogan while retaining the older “Nindota Ah!” for local use.

+On April 5, 2026, the station adapted the Barangay LS branding from its flagship station.